2020 Awards for Excellence in Vegetarian and Vegan Care Catering

 - Juan Lopez of Birchwood Grange in Harrow

-Most Innovative Veggie Dish – shortlist to be announced by Peter Egan.
+Most Innovative Veggie Dish – Winners were announced by Peter Egan.

 Peter has recently been filming After Life with Ricky Gervais.
 You may know Peter from a list of TV and film too long to mention – but credits include Downton Abbey, Unforgotten, and the legendary Ever Decreasing Circles.

-This year’s finalists for Most Innovative Veggie Dish are:
+This year’s runners up for Most Innovative Veggie Dish were:

 - Marcin Lipingoa, Chef at Sunrise Senior Living, Guildford – Vegan Sweet and Savoury Pierogi